 Affordable housing is defined as housing that costs the household no more than 30 percent of its gross monthly income, meaning what is affordable to one may not be affordable to another.
-Below are list of a few different housing options to consider.

-2. Tax Credit Housing - Often referred to as Section 42, tax credit housing may be more affordable than market rate housing.
-See more information about tax credit housing.
+Often referred to as LIHTC (Low Income Housing Tax Credit), formally Section 42, tax credit housing may be more affordable than market rate housing.
+View more information about tax credit housing on the HousingLink website.